 Several different factors converge to create a labor shortage in the hospitality industry.
 Here are some of the most prominent:

 Some hotels are turning to technology to fill the gap.
 Hotel culinary teams have been especially hard-hit by the skilled labor gap, so many are turning to cooking technologies that increase efficiency, such as pre-portioned, vacuum-sealed menu items.
-Others are scaling down the complexity or burdening existing team members with extra duties– tasking a prep cook to make bread instead of hiring a baker, for instance.
+Others are scaling down the complexity or burdening existing team members with extra duties– tasking a prep cook to make bread instead of hiring a baker, for example.

 While these solutions have enabled industry players to keep up despite the labor gap, they are essentially stopgap measures.
 Technology can replace some amount of human labor, and workers can take on some amount of additional duties, but everything has its limit.
 The best solution is to equip a new generation of workers with the appropriate skills, entice them into choosing a career in the hospitality industry, and retain them with preferential working conditions.

 Traditionally there has been a high turnover rate in hospitality.
 The industry poses demands that few others do.
 Consider that employees may work nights and weekends, limiting free time to spend with family or friends, and are expected to handle difficult customers and solve problems with grace.
 Employees who don't devote time to self-care may burn out and decide to leave the field for something easier.